-Leandro Izaguirre taught for some years at the Academia de San Carlos (San Carlos Academy) in Mexico City and spent some time in Italy.
+Leandro Izaguirre spent some time in Italy and also taught for some years at the Academia de San Carlos (San Carlos Academy) in Mexico City.
+His students included José Clemente Orozco, Diego Rivera and Roberto Montenegro.
 He had work commissioned in Europe between 1904 and 1906.
 He also worked as an illustrator for El Mundo Ilustrado, a popular weekly magazine that ran from 1894 to 1914.
 He was particularly active during the early years of the magazine.

 - Martha Eugenia Alfaro Cuevas.
 2014.
 “Revisión histórica del semanario El Mundo Ilustrado (1894-1914), en sus diez etapas, a partir del análisis de sus carátulas y portadas” in Diseño y Sociedad, 35-36, Otoño 2013-Primavera 2014.